ThamiStoppelli/ToDo-TypeScript/README.md

-# To Do List in TypeScript and React
+# To-do list in TypeScript and React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).